Young girl lays her head on her father's shoulder he carries her in field of flags

 Military Interstate Children’s Compact

 Ohio, along with all other states, participates in the Military Interstate Children’s Compact (MIC3).
 The goal is to “support successful educational transitions for mobile military students.”
-Every member state has adopted a series of guidelines that extend reciprocity for high school graduation requirements.
+Every state has adopted a series of guidelines that extend reciprocity for high school graduation requirements.
 The goal is to make it simple for children of active duty and recently retired service persons to graduate high school despite the differing graduations requirements from the different states that they lived in.
 More information can be found here.

 Current and former member of the U.S. military also receive federal higher education support through the GI Bill.
 Ohio’s 529 Plan shares how 529 college savings programs work with GI Bill benefits.